 Kyle and Beth both messaged me on Facebook to see how I was, and I notice lots of people posting on my roommates’ pages, worried.
 It’s hard for me to write that I feel okay while all of this is going on; it’s a strange dichotomy.
 Maadi is a bubble, which is good in some ways, although it can be a bit isolating.
 It’s easy to read the news and hear “Cairo” and think that all of the action is concentrated in one area, but Cairo is a big city.
 So right now, I do feel safe in Cairo, although my heart goes out to my students and their families and everyone else who has been affected by the violence in Port Said.

 My roommates and I are often asked why we would choose to live somewhere like Cairo.
-Personally, I’ve been drawn to developing nations because they’re in a stage of transformation, and it’s interesting to witness and I’ve learned a lot.
-I also enjoy instability (to an extent) and the whole nature of being somewhere unpredictable.
+Personally, I was drawn to Cairo because of its history and it being in a stage of transformation, and it’s interesting to witness and I’ve learned a lot.
+I am also drawn to the whole nature of being somewhere unpredictable.
 Coming home from rugby yesterday, Will asked Toshi, who used to work in Japan but now manages a branch of the company here, how it was working with Egyptians and if he’d want to go back to Japan.
 Toshi said that yes, of course it’s different here, because the Japanese work ethic and the Egyptian work ethic are completely different (talk about dichotomies).
 But, he said, “In Japan, everything starts at the same time.
 The train comes at the same time each morning.
 Work starts at the same time every day.
 Meetings start at the same time.
 Lunch is the same time.”
 Everything is exact and punctual.
 And that’s how it is in the Western world: punctuality, routine, familiarity.

 Here in Egypt, if you’re late, you’re running on “Egyptian Time.”
 People are rarely punctual, meeting times change, school times change, everything is subject to arbitrary changes.
 This isn’t unique to Egypt; people in Bolivia ran on Bolivian Time, people in Argentina on Argentinian Time, and people in India on Indian Time.
 While it can be frustrating at times – when I say things change, I mean they change with no notice or warning and certainly not in a timely fashion -, I enjoy not knowing what’s going to happen each day.
 I enjoy having a different teaching schedule at work every day because I avoid routine and sameness.
 Every day is different.
 And I think it’s healthy and useful to be able to be flexible – really flexible – and accept and deal with sudden changes.
 I’m still not great at it.
 I still get frustrated.
 But if I wanted stability and predictability I’d stay in the US.